 The Miracle of 1511 took place during six weeks of subzero temperatures called the Winter of Death.
 The city of Brussels was covered in snowmen—a spectacular tableaux that told stories on every street corner.
 Some were political in nature, angry swipes at the church and government.
 Some were downright pornographic.
 For the people of Brussels, this was their Woodstock, a defining moment of artistic freedom.
 At least until spring arrived, by which time the Belgians were dealing with damaging floods.

 Snowmen also played a part in one of the bloodiest events in early American history, the Schenectady Massacre of 1690.
 At the time, Fort Schenectady, in what is now upstate New York, was a remote Dutch settlement under constant threat of attack.
 But the soldiers guarding the gates, which were frozen open, left a pair of snowmen at their post to protect the town when they left to get out of a blizzard.
 Unknown to them, a contingent of 210 French Canadian soldiers and Native Americans were approaching.
 Having traveled over three weeks in knee-deep, slushy snow, they were unfazed by the snowmen and invaded the fort, killing 60 villagers.
+This snowy situation could have been a disaster.

 If you fear the heyday of the snowman has passed, don’t worry: I’ve learned that some explosive snowman history is still being made today.
 Every year since 1818, the people of Zurich, Switzerland, celebrate the beginning of spring by blowing up a snowman.
 On the third Monday of April, the holiday Sechseläuten is kicked off when a cotton snowman called the Böögg is stuffed with dynamite and paraded through town by bakers, blacksmiths, and other tradesmen who throw bread and sausages to the crowds.
 The parade ends with the Böögg being placed on a 40-foot pile of scrap wood.
 After the bells of the Church of St. Peter have chimed six times, representing the passing of winter, the pile is lit.
 When the snowman explodes, winter is considered officially over—the shorter the combustion, the longer summer is said to be.
 Next, read about these facts you never knew about snow.